GetSafariTours

 While our calculator above gives you a tailored estimate, a general rule of thumb is that a private Tanzania safari costs between $200 and $1,200+ per person, per day, depending largely on your chosen accommodation and the specific parks you visit.

-Tanzania is the ultimate destination for an African safari, but it is easy to underestimate the real cost if you only look at hotel rates.
-A significant portion of your budget goes directly toward conservation.
+Tanzania is a top pick for an African safari, but it is easy to underestimate the real cost if you only look at hotel rates.
+A big share of your budget goes straight to conservation.
 Daily TANAPA (Tanzania National Parks Authority) entry fees often range from $50 to $83 per person, per day.
 If you are exploring the famous Northern Circuit, you must also factor in the mandatory $295 vehicle descent fee to enter the Ngorongoro Crater, alongside separate overnight concession fees.

 Average Tanzania Safari Prices by Tier